Late-Winter Nature in New Jersey. Delaware River Flooding and Backyard Flowers.

 With all of the recent rain and warming temperatures melting the snow, the Delaware river had been flooding.
 I drove to Lambertville to get some pictures as the water was receding.
 Lots of trash washed up and was left behind in the Lambertville Inn parking lot next to the Lambertville – New Hope bridge.
 After getting home there were many more snow-drop and purple-crocus blooms to photograph.

 After being up all night for some night sky images, it looked like there could be some color at dawn.
 I took the chance and drove to the bridge over the Delaware river between Lambertville, NJ and New Hope, PA.
 The first image is a panorama of 5 images taken with the Nikon 1 V1 and 10 mm f/2.8 lens using Kolor AutoPano Giga Pro.
 The next two images are HDR composites using Nik HDR Efex Pro from images taken with a Nikon D3x and 14-24 mm f/2.8 lens.
 Bottom line, the Nikon 1 V1 may be good, but I am not giving up my Nikon D3x anytime soon.

 Back to the present, the Delaware River has gone above flood stage at the Lambertville – New Hope bridge that I usually cross every morning.
-I had to take the US 202 bridge, and I could see water almost up to the road bed of the the Lambertville – New Hope bridge.
+I had to take the US 202 bridge to cross the Delaware River, and I could see water almost up to the road bed of the the Lambertville – New Hope bridge.
 The USGS site shows the river peaking at about 16 feet, with flood stage at 13 feet.
 This is 3 feet higher than my 29-August-2011 post showing the Lambertville Station Inn after Hurricane Irene.
 The road was blocked so I could not get down and get some pictures near the Inn, but expect that there is water running under the Inn today.
 The ground is so saturated after Hurricane Irene, that the last several days of heavy rain from the remnants of Tropical Storm Lee is causing even more flooding.